JoedewYT/JoedewYT.github.io/index.md

 ---
-title: "Welcome to my blog"
+title: "Joe`s Blog"
 ---

-I'm glad you are here.
-I plan to talk about ...
-W.I.P
+Welcome to my blog!
+I'll be talking about alot of different stuff here.
+Have fun!